 Poland is a wonderful place.
-Located in Eastern Europe, the country is home to a storybook landscape that features a number of places that are unlike any others in the world.
+Located in Central Europe, the country is home to a storybook landscape that features a number of places that are unlike any others in the world.
 The following beautiful places in Poland are must-see on any Polish travel itinerary.

 Here’s the map of all these must-see places in Poland that you can find in this post:

 Morskie Oko is the biggest and fourth-deepest lake in the Tatra Mountain range.
 It is situated in the Rybi Potok Valley in the Tatra National Park.

 This magnificent lake looks different, depending on the season, and is a wonderful sight to see regardless of when you visit.